This page contains affiliate links. For more information please read my Disclosure Policy.

 - Make sure you sift your dry ingredients after measuring, this makes the flour easier to incorporate.

-- Have your oven preheated and cake pans greased and floured before you start making your batter so there’s no waiting when you’re ready to bake.
+- Have your oven preheated and cake pans greased and floured before you start so there’s no waiting when you’re ready to bake.

 - Fold the egg whites in very gently, this may take some time, but you want the batter to be as light as possible.

 - I let the cakes cool upside down since I knew I would be stacking them this way.
-This is to take advantage of the flat bottoms for frosting an even cake.
+This takes advantage of the flat bottoms for frosting.

 Making your Frosting

-There isn’t much to this mascarpone buttercream, it’s as simple as making your typical American buttercream!
+There isn’t much to this mascarpone buttercream, it’s as simple as making your typical American style one.

 - Beat the butter with the mascarpone and vanilla until well combined.